 And if ESPN wants to keep her on the air, that's their business.

-But I could tell you if any conservative said anything similar, let's say if Barack Obama was president, God help that conservative, they'd be off the air in five seconds, done finished career over.
+But I could tell you, if any conservative said anything similar, let's say if Barack Obama was president, God help that conservative, they'd be off the air in five seconds, done, finished, career over.

 Such a double standard.

-Anyway, 90% of the coverage of Donald Trump, which is where I started, a study released yesterday by the Media Research Center.
+Anyway, 90% of the coverage of Donald Trump, which is where I started, a study released yesterday by the Media Research Center, 91% of the recent coverage on the three networks have been negative.

 Does that surprise you?

-So reporters, you know, beat him up relentlessly for two years, then they pretend it's shocking that their poll numbers are so low.
+Then they pretend it's shocking that their poll numbers are so low.

 Just like Congress's poll numbers are so low.